knmnyn/hugo-blox/content/project/aiscientist/index.md

 #   Otherwise, set `slides = ""`.
 # slides:

-authors: ["min", "Joeran Beel", "Moritz Baumgart", "haomeng"]
+authors: ["Joeran Beel", "Moritz Baumgart", "min", "haomeng"]

 ---
 Our collaboration with Joeran Beel and Moritz Baumgart of ISG Siegen originated from Joeran's sabbatical visit with WING in Oct 2024.
 Moritz, a talented undergraduate student at University of Siegen, joined us as a research assistant, working remotely which coordinated with his advisor here in NUS.